nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### 4.2.6 ViewClass command

 <u>**Description**</u>

-The `ViewClassCommand` allows users to view the list of students in a given class.
+The `ViewClassCommand` displays the list of students in a particular class.

 <u>**Implementation**</u>
-Current Implementation:
+This command can be divided into 3 main steps:
+1. Parsing the command
+2. Creating the Predicate
+3. Executing the command
-The `ViewClassCommand` displays the list of Students in a particular class by updating the `FilteredStudentList` with a `ClassPredicate`.
+by updating the `FilteredStudentList` with a `ClassPredicate`.
 The ClassPredicate checks that a Student's Class matches the user input(ignoring case-sensitivity).

+The following Sequence diagram shows how the `ViewClassCommand` works:
+*Insert Sequence Diagram*

 **Step 1: Parsing the command**